junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Crawling ahead desperately with the last bit of his strength, Cass arrives at the turn of that corridor.
 Dumah is there, in her true form, shining faintly and fading.
 Black shades and dark spots get its hold on to her like every single other angel he sees in the Heaven.
 Judging by the density of the black, she doesn't have long.

-Pain and grief tear Castiel's heart apart.
+Pain and grief tears Castiel's heart apart.
 The last time he felt so powerless and useless is when he has to watch Dean Winchester being tortured and sliced in the Pit while his garrison still has miles of demons to clear.
-He doesn't quite understand that sensation of worry and fear back then, but after spending almost a decade on Earth, he realizes now that the fear is because he's afraid that he may be too late.
+He doesn't quite understand that sensation of worry and fear back then, but after spending near a decade on Earth, he realizes now that the fear is because he's afraid that he may be too late.
 The same fear comes back now.

-"Castiel, I'm so glad you find me."
+"Castiel, I'm glad you are here."
 Dumah telepaths the words into his mind.

-"Why -- what's happening here?
-What's this?"
+"Why -- what is happening here?
+What is this?"
 Cass frowns deeply, ignoring his own wounds cutting deeper and more blood losing from his body.

 "The Darkness."
 Dumah's consciousness is thinning away, so is her life force.
 Her words can barely form apprehensible meanings through the transmission, but she is trying, holding herself together as long as she can.

 Cass leans in to grab at the answer that is surfacing slowly, "But how?
 She had left this universe.
 This shouldn't happen."

 "The damage was already done when she invaded Heaven last time.
 All angels were already infected back then, the symptoms only show later.
-The lower ranks died first, Cherubs, Cupids, the higher ranks come later, Seraphs too, no exception.
+The lower ranks died first, Cherubs, Cupids, the higher ranks came later, Seraphs too, no exception.
 Everyone in the Heaven will die eventually.
 Every.
 Single.
 One.
 Of.
 Us."

 "Is that why I'm not infected?
 I wasn't in the Heaven at that time?"
 Cass can't help asking.